 If you are looking for “bang for your buck” then these Sunco garage lights are available in various bulk buy options.
 As they are linkable via a “daisy-chain” configuration, they are great for buying in bulk and transforming your whole garage.

 3. Luceco 3600 LED Garage Lighting

 The Luceco garage lights are the cheaper alternatives to the above with very similar performance.
 They can also be bought in various bulk options but have the major drawback of not being able to be linked together.

-Features of the Luceco LED garage lighting include:
+Other features of the Luceco LED Garage Lighting include: